List of Mike & Molly characters: Victoria Flynn

-Victoria Flynn (Katy Mixon) is Molly's dimwitted but kind, party girl sister who is often high on marijuana.
+Victoria Flynn is Molly's dimwitted but kind, party girl sister who is often high on marijuana.
 (Policemen Mike and Carl take a "don't tell, we won't ask" attitude about her drug use.)
 She is employed as a beautician at a funeral home.
 She likes to have fun and sleeps around, frequently with married men, and her combination of not being particularly bright and being a pothead leads to her often losing or misplacing major items like her car.
 Harry has an almost obsessive crush on her, and she has on occasion gone on dates with him just to be nice.
 In Season 3, she starts to realize that Harry is the only man who's ever truly cared for her, and she finally kisses him.
 In an odd turn of events, he then announces he's gay.
 As of the end of Season 4, she is in a relationship with Carl, which lasts until the penultimate episode of Season 5 when they have a bitter break up.
 In the series finale, it's revealed that they're sleeping together, but it is hinted that there is the possibility of it becoming more serious.

 Victoria demonstrates a very kind personality consistently through the series.
 On the night before Mike and Molly's wedding, she has a bonding moment with Molly, telling her that she and Christina worked together and got the church and hall ready despite all the drama that took place at the rehearsal.
 She also gives Molly a garter to wear which she had made from one of their deceased father's blue silk ties, covering the old, new, borrowed and blue tradition all in one and stating that in a way their father would be walking down the aisle with Molly, which moved both of them to happy tears.
 After Mike and Peggy got into a fight regarding Mike inviting his father to his wedding, Peggy refused to attend until Victoria talked to her (see below).
 Peggy changed her mind and told Mike she'd be going, and that it was all right that his father could attend.
 When Mike wondered aloud what made her change her mind, Victoria never mentions the discussion she had with her, knowing she got through to Peggy.
 When shown doing her job, she treats the bodies she's tasked to do the makeup on with respect and even wishes one luck on his journey to the other side.
 In a conversation with Mike while at work, she regretfully reveals what she had to do to make the corpse she was working on smile, which wasn't pleasant.
 She also reveals that she believes no matter what happens after ones dies they should look their best, demonstrating her kind personality.